JeremyArsenault/JeremyArsenault.github.io/_posts/2023-08-26-A-Debauch-of-Derivatives.md

 layout: post
 title: A Debauch of Derivatives
 date: 2023-08-26
+published: false
 ---

 # UNDER CONSTRUCTION

-After sleeping through two years of an undergraduate curriculum in mathematics, I awoke to maths beauty and intrigue during a course in partial differential equations - a semester long treatment of the heat and wave equations.
-How can one not be awestruck by single, concise, mathematical expression that completely describes a huge class of dynamical systems?
-So as the torrent of due dates and exams relentlessly approached I impetuously manipulated expressions and chain ruled my way into the dawn...
+After literally and figuratively sleeping through two years of an undergraduate curriculum in mathematics, I found myself in a course on partial differential equations where I was confronted by concise mathematical expressions that not only completely describe huge classes of dynamical systems, but were important in ostensibly unrelated fields of physics including electromagnetism, relativity, and quantum field theory.
+My curiosity, and therefore my interest, in math was rekindled, so armed with but a textbook and a pencil I impetuously manipulated expressions and chain ruled my way into the dawn...

 But I was foolhardy, and ignorance is bliss.
 Only during my later studies of calculus did I realize the true depth of my confusion - my truancy had caught up with me.
 I *felt* like I understood the derivative, but what were these objects that I was manipulating?
 How was $$\frac{\partial f}{\partial t}$$ different from $$\frac{df}{dt}$$?
 Are they infinitesimal fractions?
 What does that mean for expressions involving $$dt$$?